First Communion and Confirmation at Saint Agnes

 God gives us different Sacraments to help us know Him and His redemptive love for us throughout our lives, from the beginning in Baptism to the end with Anointing of the Sick.

 We want to help you and your children to celebrate these Sacraments as fully and fruitfully as possible.
-Thus we've prepared Sacramental Preparation programs for several of the major milestones after Baptism: First Confession (or sometimes Reconciliation or Penance), First Holy Communion (Holy Eucharist), and Confirmation.
+Thus we've prepared Sacramental Preparation programs for several of the major milestones after Baptism: First Confession (sometimes called Reconciliation or Penance), First Holy Communion (Holy Eucharist), and Confirmation.

 If you have any questions or concerns about our programs or need to submit forms found on the left, please don't hesitate to contact our Religious Education Office via email or by phone at 703-525-1166.